Quality & Convenience

 Presbyopia occurs as a result of the inability of the eye lens to focus incoming light.
 The focusing lens becomes unable to change shape and focus on close objects.
 This results in blurred vision at a reading distance, as well as eyestrain.
 Presbyopia most often develops in people in their forties.

 Amblyopia, is a condition when vision in one eye is significantly worse than the other.
 The diminished sight in the one eye is not an eye disease but is uncorrected vision in an eye with a large spectacle prescription or a lazy or strabismic eye.

 Strabismus, called lazy eye, occurs when one or both eyes turn and are not working together.
 This can be a cause of amblyopia.

 Binocularity, or eye teaming, is the process in which both eyes work together to form one image in the brain in order to avoid double vision or other reading difficulties.
 Eye teaming may occur because of focusing problems, strabismus or amblyopia.

 We accept cash, personal checks, MasterCard®, Visa®, and Discover®.

-We are providers for VSP, Medicare, Aetna, Anthem, Apex, Caresource, Eyemed, Medical Mutual, Suma Care, Spectera, United Health Care, Humana, Cigna, TriCare, Kaiser and Mutual Health Services (Cleveland Clinic).
+We are providers for VSP, Medicare, Aetna, Anthem, Caresource, Eyemed, Medical Mutual, Suma Care, Spectera, United Health Care, Humana, Cigna, TriCare, Paramount Advantage and Mutual Health Services (Cleveland Clinic).
 We do not accept outside prescriptions.

 For new and former patients, we request that you please complete a new Patient Information & Medical History Form, and include your insurance information in order to better serve you.
 Please bring the completed form along with proof of insurance when you arrive for your appointment.